Want to save potatoes for later? Learn how to freeze potatoes, including blanching techniques and tips for cooking with frozen potatoes.

 It's a problem.

-It’s mainly an issue because I hate food waste, but also because rotting potatoes smell like death.
+It's mainly an issue because I dislike food waste, but also because rotting potatoes smell like death.

 And so, when I found myself with a few too many store-bought potatoes, I decided to start practicing preserving potatoes for later.